BrianHudson91/Bike-Share-Analysis/Bicycle_Analysis.md

     annual membership vs day-to-day costs.
-2. The busiest months for casual riders are between June and September, use limited-time promotions/discounts during this time to increase conversion rate.
+2. The busiest months for casual riders are between June and September, use limited-time promotions/discounts during this time to increase the conversion rate.
-3. Create discounts on the annual membership if riders bike past a certain threshold each month; This will further increase the conversion rate since they are already biking heavily on the weekends and would actually encourage members as well to bike more during the weekend.
+3. Create discounts/credit-back on the annual membership if riders bike past a certain threshold each month;this can positively affect the conversion rate casuals are already biking heavily on the weekends - could potentially encourage members to bike more during the weekend as well.